GMMan/SteamNotificationsTray/readme.md

   are (more) new notifications since the last check.
 - **Single icon mode:** show only the count when there are unread notifications instead of both the count and mail icon.
+- **Enable anti-flapping (experimental):** when Steam Community is down for maintenance, it often returns zero notifications one poll, then the proper count the next poll.
+This can get annoying if you have balloon popups enabled.
+This feature attempts to reduce that, by requiring a few zero- notifications polls before actually setting notification counts to zero.
 - **Reset:** resets settings to defaults.
 - **Log Out:** clears authentication tokens and stops checking for notifications.